brbrainerd/The-Tales-of-Nexus-Way/Cassius Lucian/Cassius Lucian - B.R. Brainerd's Character Notes.md

 ## Narrative Backstory

 *In the perpetual twilight of Nexus Way*, where the artificial sun casts long shadows between the realms, young Cassius Lucian lives as a protected ward in the Halls of Healing.
-He is known only as apprentice healer, a quiet student of his craft.
+He is known only as apprentice healer, a quiet but dutiful student of his craft.
 Beneath his carefully wrapped bandages ebbs the blood of Styromoxcies, the dragon whose influence helps maintain House Vandomal's precarious position among the great houses.

 The truth of Cassius's heritage remains hidden even from Styromoxcies himself.
-His mother, Selenara Vale, was one of the dragon's rare human consorts, working as a soul-healer in the Halls of Healing.
-She kept her illegitimate son secret, fearing that Cassius might become a target, not did she wish to damage Styromoxcies's reputation.
+Cassius's mother, Selenara Vale, was one of the dragon's human consorts, working as a soul-healer in the Halls of Healing.
+She kept her illegitimate son secret, fearing that Cassius might become a target, or that she might damage Styromoxcies's reputation.
 Her fears proved well-founded when, three years ago, she became entangled in a plot by the Luminarch's zealots - religious extremists within the Lamplighter's Guild who believed that those with dragon blood could be used to enhance their control over the artificial sun.

 When Cassius was eleven years old, a group of robed figures from the Luminarch's inner circle arrived with a "patient" - a soul merchant they had captured.
 Before Cassius's eyes, they began a ritual to forcibly extract information about dragon bloodlines from the merchant's soul.
 The process went horrifically wrong, and Cassius watched in horror as the merchant's soul was literally torn apart.